 Medical Services & Supplies: These expenses cannot be paid directly by RBC Insurance.
 Please pay out-of-pocket, and submit the claim to RBC Insurance.

-For all other claims, go to the benefit card that best describes the type of expense, and follow the instructions on the benefit card.
+For all other claims, go to the benefit that best describes the type of expense, and follow the instructions on the benefit.

 Submitting claims to RBC Insurance

 By submitting claims to RBC's Group Benefits Portal, you'll be able to submit claims electronically, check their status, monitor your benefit coverage balances, and set up direct deposit for claim payments.
-To submit claims to RBC's Group Benefits Portal, simply follow the steps described and shown in the GIF image below.
+To submit claims to RBC's Group Benefits Portal, simply follow the steps described below:

 3. Tap the "Submit Claim to RBC" button.

 5. You will be brought to RBC's Group Benefits Portal, where you can login with your credentials and submit your claim to RBC directly.